bcgov/aps-infra-platform/documentation/how-to/gateway-patterns.md

 ## Use a predefined pattern

-Prepare a `pattern.yaml` file using one of the available patterns described below.
+Refer to the available patterns below to create a `pattern.yaml` file.

-Using the `gwa` command line (version `3.0.7` or higher), you can run `generate-pattern` and pipe it to the `apply` command to apply the configuration:
+Using the `gwa` command line (version `3.0.7` or higher), you can run `gateway-pattern` and pipe it to the `apply` command to apply the configuration:

-`gwa generate-pattern pattern.yaml | gwa apply -i -`
+`gwa gateway-pattern pattern.yaml | gwa apply -i -`

 ## Available Patterns